databrickslabs/dbldatagen/docs/source/APIDOCS.md

 ```

-## A more complex example - building Device IOT Test Data
+## A more complex example - building Device IOT synthetic Data
 This example shows generation of IOT device style data consisting of events from devices.

 Here we want to generate a random set of events but ensure that the device properties remain the same for the